Currencies of the World: How Well Do You Know Your Money?

 Facts about Asian money

-Did you know that the strongest currency of the world is in Asia?
+Did you know that the strongest currency in the world is in Asia?
 One Kuwaiti dinar is worth more than three U.S. dollars.
+The dirham is the official currency of several countries in the Middle East, including the United Arab Emirates (UAE) and Morocco.

-Other strong currencies from Asia include the Japanese yen and the Singapore, Hong Kong, and Brunei dollars.
+Other strong Asian currencies include Japan’s yen and Singapore’s, Hong Kong’s, and Brunei’s dollars.

 For more interesting facts about Asian currencies, check out these currency guides: